vidjil/vidjil/doc/vidjil-algo.md

 # Input and parameters

-The main input file of Vidjil-algo is a *set of reads*, given as a `.fasta` or `.fastq` file, possibly compressed with gzip (`.gz`).
-This set of reads can reach several gigabytes and 2\*10<sup>9</sup> reads.
-It is never loaded entirely in the memory, but reads are processed one by one by Vidjil-algo.
-Vidjil-algo can also process BAM files, but please note that:

-1. The reads don't need to be aligned beforehand.
-2. In case of paired-end sequencing, the reads must have already been merged in the BAM file.

 The `-h` and `-H` help options provide the list of parameters that can be used.
 We detail here the options of the main `-c clones` command.